dotnet/docs/docs/fsharp/using-fsharp-on-azure/index.md

 [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) is a solution for easily running small pieces of code, or "functions," in the cloud.
 You can write just the code you need for the problem at hand, without worrying about a whole application or the infrastructure to run it.
 Your functions are connected to events in Azure storage and other cloud-hosted resources.
 Data flows into your F# functions via function arguments.
 You can use your development language of choice, trusting Azure to scale as needed.

 Azure Functions support F# as a first-class language with efficient, reactive, scalable execution of F# code.
-See the [Azure Functions F# Developer Reference](https://azure.microsoft.com/en-us/documentation/articles/functions-reference-fsharp/) for reference doccumentation on how to use F# with Azure Functions.
+See the [Azure Functions F# Developer Reference](https://azure.microsoft.com/en-us/documentation/articles/functions-reference-fsharp/) for reference documentation on how to use F# with Azure Functions.

 Other resources for using Azure Functions and F#: